Skip to content

 Why Air Fryer Recipes Are Ideal for Summer

-In summer, the body doesn’t need heavy cream sauces or greasy roasts – instead, fresh vegetables, plant-based proteins, vitamins, and healthy fats are in demand.
+In summer, the body doesn’t need heavy cream sauces or greasy roasts–what’s needed instead is fresh vegetables, plant-based protein, vitamins, and healthy fats.
 This is where the air fryer shines: With little oil, it creates crispy yet light dishes without overheating the kitchen.
-Particularly interesting: Ingredients we usually eat cold (such as summer rolls or fruit) can be enhanced warm – for more flavor without compromise.
+Particularly interesting: Ingredients we usually eat cold (such as summer rolls or fruit) can be enhanced warm–for more flavor without compromise.

 Also interesting: “I love my air fryer and these are my recipe recommendations”